semibran/lattice/README.md

 # grid
-> Tiny library for storing and manipulating two-dimensional data.
+> tiny lib for storing and modifying two-dimensional data

 ## Introduction